 Find someone—or something–to hug.
 It only takes a few seconds and can put you in a positive mood for the day.

 3. Connect With People Who Make You Feel Happy and Connected

 When I wake up my kiddos, it would be easy to open the door and call for them to get up.
 Instead, I take a few extra moments to go up to each of them (not easy when they sleep in loft beds), kiss them good morning, and take a moment to connect.
 My husband takes his morning commute to call friends and family and connect with them.

 In both approaches, we’re not taking more time out of our day or adding something to our to-do list; we’re including it in something already happening in our daily routine.

 What brings you happiness, joy, or excitement for the day ahead?
 What makes you feel grounded or connected on a deeper level?
 Meditation, yoga, breathwork?
 Get more of that.

 All those things we think about that we can do with our body or physical space.
 This might include what we eat or drink, how we move, and anything that has to do with our physical selves.

 Here are some options for increasing your physical well-being in the morning:

-Need a few more reasons?
-Check these out here .
-I usually throw in a bag of ‘detox’ tea and drink this as I take the kiddos to school.
+One of the main benefits of lemon water is that it aids digestion and weight loss.
+I usually throw in a bag of “detox” tea and drink this as I take the kiddos to school.

 What does that mean for you?
 A protein smoothie?
 Great.
 Avocado Toast?
 Awesome.
 Oatmeal?
 Fantastic.
 Eat a healthy, ‘real-food’ breakfast to get you going.